Buying Equipment

 Breeches (Priority 3):

 Breeches, also known as 'fencing pants' or 'knickers' replace track pants for competition and practice as they offer a little more protection for the legs.
 They are not required in the club, but they are required for many of the competitions.
 Youth fencers may like the Leon Paul Phoenix Range or the Absolute Fencing FIE Signature Series.
-Older fencers may like either the Leon Paul Phoenix Range, the AF FIE Signature Series or the Leon Paul Team 360 FI Range.
-Smaller adults might like the Negrini High Performance or Evolution FIE series.
+Older fencers may like either the Leon Paul Phoenix Range, the AF FIE Signature Series or the Leon Paul apex FIe Range.
 Like jackets, breeches tend to be outgrown before they wear out.